TobiasFaller/vscode-vt100-syntax-highlight/README.md

 This extension provides highlighting for VT100 color escape sequences.
 Below is a screenshot how the highlighted sample file might look by applying this plugin.
 The highligh colors and styles can be customized via the global or project configuration.
+Select the file type "VT100 Terminal" on the lower right corner to enable highlighting of a file.

 ![Example Result](sample/ExampleResult.png)